Skip to Main Content

 From coast to coast, major weather events have impacted Americans across the country this year.
 From an active hurricane season to the most damaging wildfire season on record, large weather events have impacted millions of people and caused billions of dollars in damages to home and business owners.

 In the U.S., the National Oceanic and Atmospheric Administration (NOAA) tracks major weather events across the country.
-Since 2010, there have been more than 75 severe weather events in the U.S. that each caused more than $1 billion in property damages.
+Since 2010, there have been more than 75 severe weather events in the U.S., each causing more than $1 billion in property damages.
 These costly events included winter storms, hurricanes, wildfires, floods, and droughts.

 Here are how some of the scariest natural disasters have affected homeowners across the U.S.: